-Hula (auana) is currently known as a dance performed in Hawai'i, where swaying hips and soft hand motions imitate nature and tell stories.
+Hula (auana) is currently known as a dance performed in Hawai'i.
+The hula uses the dancers swaying hips and graceful hand motions to imitate nature and tell stories.

 'Hula: The dance of the Hawaiians

-Although there are many types of Polynesian dance, hula, is the dance form of Hawai'i.
+Although there are many types of Polynesian dance, hula, is the dance form of the Hawaiian islands.

-Originally called Ha'a and performed solely by men as a part of worship, then banned in the early 19th century, is the dance of Hawaiian culture.
+Originally performed solely by men (ha'a) as a part of worship, hula is the dance of the Hawaiian culture.

-Hula is part of the Hawaiian culture and encompasses not only the dance but also weapon, implement, costume making and a code of ethics for the practitioners.
+Hula is now, commonly known as "just" a dance, but it is part of our culture.
+Hula encompasses not only the dance but also weapon making, implement making and use, costume making and very important, a code of ethics for the practitioners.

 Before there was any written language, hula and its chants kept the Native Hawaiians connected to their gods, history, genealogy, mythology and culture.